SUNDERLAND will enter the final hours of the transfer window still harbouring hopes of re-signing Fabio Borini, admits Gus Poyet.

 “I keep it open because he’s still a Liverpool player and then maybe he can be a Sunderland player.”

-Liverpool boss Brendan Rodgers, who again left Borini out of the squad for yesterday’s 3-0 win at Tottenham, made the former Swansea loanee’s situation crystal-clear over the weekend.
+Liverpool boss Brendan Rodgers, who again left Borini out of the squad for yesterday’s 3-0 win at Tottenham, made the ex-Swansea loanee’s situation crystal-clear over the weekend.

 While Rodgers will use Borini as a squad player if he stays at Anfield, he believes his best move would be to leave the club before the window shuts.